 Her body shook, and her eyes brimmed with tears.

-A doll with long, brown hair and red eyes, with a pretty little dress, a doll he loved until he would wake up and realize it really wasn’t her.
-It was the closest she would ever get to him remembering her, but he’d get another doll, and he would forget Ib all over again.
+A doll with long, brown hair and red eyes, with a pretty little dress, a toy he loved until he would wake up and realize it really wasn’t her.
+It was the closest she would ever get to him remembering her, but another doll and he would forget Ib all over again.